There's something broken inside your skull, [Tavi]. You do all your thinking sideways.

 Nigh Invulnerable: The Vord Queens are far more durable than anything made of flesh and bone (and chitin) ought to be.

 Ninja Pirate Robot Zombie: Those Taken by the Vord are essentially zombies, having similar capacities to their living selves save for now they don't care much about pain or emotion.
 The Taken Alerans can even do furycrafting after watching others do it if their bodies were capable of it in life, letting them be capable of being zombie wizards.
 In Academ's Fury, some Cane are Taken, thus making them zombie werewolves, except for how they are always bipedal wolves.
 Fighting the Taken sucks, especially since Alerans are better off not using furycrafting in front of the Taken Alerans at all rather than risk their enemy using it upon them.

 No One Could Survive That: Lady Aquitaine, conspirator extraordinaire, gets shot with a poisoned crossbow bolt while in disguise as a washerwoman.
 The combination of the two highly deadly poisons on the bolt plus the fact that the bolt went through her back and out through her chest reportedly kills her within minutes despite the best efforts of the healers.
 But her body was not in the morgue when the guy who shot her went to make sure.
 The fifth book reveals that she was indeed mortally wounded, but was able to heal enough to get away... where she was found by a Vord Queen who offered to keep her alive in exchange for her loyalty.

 Nothing Personal: When Bernard confronts Aldrick over their conflict atop the walls of Garrison, Aldrick explains that he took no pleasure from it, but that he also refuses to apologize.
-Bernard, as a soldier, should understand that.
+He expects that Bernard, as a soldier, should understand that.